Christian McCaffrey: Sophomore year

-2016 season
+Junior year

 Through the end of the 2016 regular season, McCaffrey led the nation in all purpose yards (211.6 yards per game).
-He led the Pac-12 in rushing yards (1,603) and ranked fourth in the nation in rushing yards per game (145.7).
+He led the Pac-12 Conference in rushing yards (1,603) and ranked fourth in the nation in rushing yards per game (145.7).
 After being injured during the Cardinal's 42–16 loss to Washington State on October 8, McCaffrey sat out for the team's 17–10 victory in the 2016 edition of the Notre Dame-Stanford rivalry the following week.
 McCaffrey set a Stanford single-game rushing record with 284 rushing yards against California.
 McCaffrey was named to the 2016 All-Pac-12 first-team and was named the CoSIDA Academic All-American of the Year.
-After the season, he decided to enter the 2017 NFL Draft.
+After the season, he decided to forgo his senior year and enter the 2017 NFL draft.

-On December 19, McCaffrey announced he would not participate in the team's Sun Bowl game against North Carolina, opting to skip the game to prepare for the NFL Draft.
+On December 19, McCaffrey announced he would not participate in the team's Sun Bowl game against North Carolina, opting to skip the game to prepare for the NFL draft.
 His decision was met with mixed reactions; supporters agreed it was a smart decision, while those opposing considered the move selfish, and potentially detrimental to college football should other players follow suit.
 Radio host Mike Greenberg, in defense of McCaffrey, said, "Calling Christian McCaffrey a quitter for skipping an exhibition game to prepare for his career is the height of just not getting it."
+By 2018, NFL draft prospects sitting out bowls had become much more common and caused little controversy among fans.